zpaolo11x/Arcadeflow-AM-Theme/README.md

 - "Snaps aspect ratio" : Chose wether you want cropped, square snaps or horizontal and vertical snaps depending on game orientation
 - "Context Menu Button" : Setup the button to use to recall game info and actions context menu
 - "Theme Color" : Setup theme color
-- "Blurred Logo Shadow" : Use blurred logo artwork shadow
+- "Blurred Logo Shadow" : Use blurred logo artwork shadow (works only in layout_noshader.nut)
 - "Enable New Game Indicator" : Games not played are marked with a glyph
 - "Custom Background Image" : Insert custom background art path
 - "Search string entry method" : Use keyboard or on-screen keys to enter search string
 - "Immediate search" : Live update results while searching
 - "Enable AF splash logo" : Enable or disable the AF start logo
+- "Custom AF splash logo" : Chose a custom picture as splash logo
 - "Rows in horizontal layout" : Number of rows to use in 'horizontal' mode
 - "Rows in vertical layout" : Number of rows to use in 'vertical' mode
 - "History.dat" : History.dat location